The Great Resignation

 Rather than “What if I train them and they leave?“, consider this ……”What if I don’t train them and they stay!“

-Get Creative – consider how you can help your staff feel valued.
+Get creative!
+Consider how you can help your staff feel valued.
 While money, vehicles / tech gear and Friday night BBQs are an easy reach, spend some time thinking how you and your business could do things a little differently.
+Whilst some resignations are inevitable and healthy for innovation, retention may prevent a Great Resignation.

 Tony Falkenstein (Just Life Group) set up $50 Sharesies accounts for all his staff.
 He then gave them an option to deduct $10 per week into their Sharesies account, to which his company would add 10%.
 That’s a dollar a week!
 It was creative, caring, thoughtful & interesting.
 It made his staff feel acknowledged and valued.